United States Sixth Fleet: Task Force 64 Integrated Air and Missile Defense Force

 TF 64 then became a Special Operation force, previously headquartered by the now-disbanded Naval Special Warfare Unit 10 at Rota, Spain.
 NSWU 10 disbanded in 2005, and it is now unclear whether CTF 64 is operating currently.
-During the initial stages of Operation Enduring Freedom in Afghanistan, Task Force 64 became the administrative command structure created to interface with all non-UK/US special forces and smaller ground combat forces provided by various national governments and under American operational control.
+During the initial stages of Operation Enduring Freedom in Afghanistan, Task Force 64 became the administrative command structure created to interface with all non-UK/US special forces and smaller ground combat forces provided by various national governments and under U.S. operational control.
 This may have been because NSWU 10 elements deployed to Afghanistan to form part of the HQ.

 On 24 March 2016 TF64 assumed control of 6th Fleet's missile defense mission.

 Task Force 65

 Then newly elected president of Liberia, Ellen Johnson Sirleaf, tours the U.S. Navy's Sixth Fleet command and control ship USS Mount Whitney escorted by Commander, Task Force 65, Captain Tom Rowden, right, while the frigate moves alongside the ship.
 Making her first ever visit aboard a navy vessel, President Johnson-Sirleaf visited Mount Whitney the day after her inauguration to thank the crew for making the journey in support of her country's inaugural ceremonies.

 April 1967 saw the threat of civil war in Greece commencing with the military coup that ended parliamentary rule there.
-Although King Constantine II of Greece held his throne, the possibility of violence in the streets of Athens loomed as a potential threat to the American citizens suddenly caught up in the turmoil.
+Although King Constantine II of Greece held his throne, the possibility of violence in the streets of Athens loomed as a potential threat to U.S. citizens there.
 It seemed that evacuation by ship might be necessary and the Sixth Fleet commander ordered the formation of a special operations task force.
-Under the command of Rear Admiral Dick H. Guinn, Task Force 65, with America as flagship, sailed eastward to stand by for evacuation, should that step be necessary.
+Under the command of Rear Admiral Dick H. Guinn, Task Force 65, with as flagship, sailed eastward to stand by for evacuation, should that step be necessary.
 Violence never materialized in Greece, and the task force was not called upon to act.
 On 29 April, Rear Admiral Lawrence R. Geis relieved Rear Admiral Guinn as Commander, Carrier Division 4, Commander, TF 60, Commander, TF 65, and Commander, TF 502 (NATO).
-With a new admiral on board, and the Greek political crisis behind her, America sailed into Taranto Harbor, Italy, on the first day of May for eight days of relaxation.
+With a new admiral on board, and the Greek political crisis behind her, USS America sailed into Taranto Harbor, Italy, on the first day of May for eight days of relaxation.
 During three days of general visiting in Taranto, America hosted 1,675 visitors who came aboard to tour the hangar and flight decks.
 America departed Taranto on 8 May for routine task group operations in the Ionian and Tyrrhenian Seas, she followed these with a port visit to Livorno.